EnthusiasticTeslim/tox24competition/README.md

 ## Data
 The dataset includes compounds tested against Transthyretin (TTR) within the Tox21 initiative by the EPA:

-1. Training set: 1012 compounds (data/tox24_train.csv) \
+1. Training set: 1012 compounds (data/tox24_train.csv)
-2. Leaderboard set: 200 compounds (data/tox24_test.csv) \
+2. Leaderboard set: 200 compounds (data/tox24_test.csv)
-3. Blind set: 300 compounds (data/tox24_test.csv) \
+3. Blind set: 300 compounds (data/tox24_test.csv)

-All data containt SMILES sourced from EPA’s CompTox Chemicals Dashboard and PubChem \
+All data containt SMILES sourced from EPA’s CompTox Chemicals Dashboard and PubChem
-> :warning: **It's our belief that the Leaderboard and Blind are data/tox24_test.csv**.
+> :warning: **It's our belief that the Leaderboard and Blind sets are data/tox24_test.csv**.
 Will be updated as we get more info!

 ### Team TOAO
 | Name | Title | Affilation | Email |